faceyspacey/extract-css-chunks-webpack-plugin/README.md

 - pretty much already does everything covered by [@vjeux's 2014 css-in-js talk](https://speakerdeck.com/vjeux/react-css-in-js), besides dead code elimination.
 Dead code elimination is only solved for the other tools--as per the explanation above how the CSS is in the JS anyway--so much as Webpack and Uglify can remove **JS** that is not used.
 Either way, it's not a stretch to eventually add this feature to `extract-text-webpack-plugin` as well as this plugin.
 Hey, maybe it already has it??

+## Emotion!

+[Emotion](https://github.com/tkh44/emotion) is different.
+They allow for the extraction of static styles via their *extract mode*.
+We're very much looking forward to this being the perfect companion to the css chunks approach.

+Currently however *extract mode* does not support IE11.
+So that means it's a no go, but we have hopes that in the future they'll solve that problem.

+The reason Emotion doesn't work in IE11+ is because they currently try to preserve any dynamic aspects of your CSS-in-JS by converting it CSS vars, which isn't supported in IE11.
+That was a very smart approach, but unfortunately not good enough.

+The vision we'd like to see for that package is where dynamic css stays inline, and where only static CSS is extracted into stylesheets, in which case CSS vars aren't needed.
+I've heard from them they have some "hidden flags" that allow for something close to this.
+When, and if, they take this feature all the way, look forward to us pushing it as our recommended approach. *Go Emotion!*

 ## Conclusion:
 **We love CSS modules; no less, no more.**